bspauld/PostGISfortheGeographer/LoadShapefilePostGIS.md

-<h1>PostGIS for the Geographer - Loading Data into PostGIS with QGIS
+<h2>PostGIS for the Geographer - Loading Data into PostGIS with QGIS</h2>

 Loading shapefile into PostGIS with QGIS is a fairly easy process.
 The following steps will outline this process.